conghui/swfwi/README.md

   samples becomes large (tens of thousands), the communication performance may decrease dramatically.
 One possible solution is to refactor the `Velocity` class as a wrapper, making a contains a pointer which points to the actual velocity data.
+(Solved)

 - the memory is not enough on SW when the number of samples is 100.
 50 is ok.
+(Solved)

+## Contact us
+If you have any questions or any suggestions, you can send email to heconghui@gmail.com or chenbwei2012@gmail.com.